rantahar/Lattice-Field-Theory/source/index.rst

    :label:
 The sum over
 :math:`<ij>`
-here counts pairs of neighbours.
+here counts pairs of neighbors.
 If the spins are coupled to a magnetic field :math:`\mathbf{H}`, with the magnetic momentum :math:`\gamma`, the energy is